-Sec.
-808.060. - Tree canopy preservation fund.
+SRC-808.060- Tree canopy preservation fund

-- (a) Funds collected from any grants and donations for the planting, maintenance, and preservation of trees shall go into a tree canopy preservation fund, 95 percent of which funds shall be designated for the acquisition, maintenance, and preservation of groves of trees within the City or the Salem-Keizer Urban Growth boundary.
-The remaining five percent shall be used to promote the planting of new trees as follows, at the discretion of the Director: - (1) In a public or private park, school yard, riparian corridor, or nature area; - (2) In public rights-of-way, except in storm or sewer easements; or - (3) In the form of a donation to nonprofit organizations for the purposes of planting trees within the City or the Salem-Keizer Urban Growth boundary. - (b) The City shall conduct a tree canopy study every census year, using the most economically feasible method, for the purposes of measuring the effectiveness of this chapter and other development-related ordinances in preserving and improving the amount of tree canopy area within the City or the Salem-Keizer Urban Growth boundary.
+- A. Funds collected from any grants and donations for the planting, maintenance, and preservation of trees shall go into a tree canopy preservation fund, of which 95 percent of such funds shall be designated for the acquisition, maintenance, and preservation of groves of trees within the City or the Salem-Keizer Urban Growth boundary.
+The remaining five percent shall be used to promote the planting of new trees as follows, at the discretion of the Director: - 1.
+In a public or private park, school yard, riparian corridor, or nature area; - 2.
+In public rights-of-way, except in storm or sewer easements; or - 3.
+In the form of a donation to nonprofit organizations for the purposes of planting trees within the City or the Salem-Keizer Urban Growth boundary. - B. The City shall conduct a tree canopy study every census year, using the most economically feasible method, for the purposes of measuring the effectiveness of this chapter and other development-related ordinances in preserving and improving the amount of tree canopy area within the City or the Salem-Keizer Urban Growth boundary.